 Ian Fleming’s stories probably had a greater influence on me than those of Geoffrey Jenkins, although I’ve always considered Jenkins to be a unique storyteller.
 When writing “Per Fine Ounce”, I was trying to retain the suspense and emulate the cavalier nature of Fleming’s James Bond.

-5. Who are some of your other favorite spy writers?
+Who are some of your other favourite spy writers?

 Finally, I have completed four other books to date, which I hope will soon be published.
 These are South African adventure stories that range from blood diamonds, adventures at sea off the Namibian coast, breaking the embargo imposed on Rhodesia by the UN, and a family saga centred around a family member involved in The Spanish Civil War, WW2, Russian POW camp, and a return to normal life and adventure thereafter.